slashback100/presence_simulation/README.md

 # Use it

-The component will create an entity called `switch.presence_simulation`.
+The component will create an entity with a name computed from the name you choosed (`switch.presence_simulation` for example).
 This entity will be set to `on` when the simulation is running. `off` otherwise.
 You have 2 ways of launching the simulation:
 ## With the switch
-Toggling the `switch.presence_simulation` will toggle the presence simulation.
+Toggling the switch (`switch.presence_simulation` for example) will toggle the presence simulation.
 ## With the services
 Three services are available:
 ### Start the simulation
-The service `presence_simulation.start` will start the simulation and set the `switch.presence_simulation` entity to `on`.
+The service `presence_simulation.start` will start the simulation and set the referenced presence simulation switch entity to `on`.
-Optionally, you can reference a list of entities, a delta or choose to restore the states if you want to override the component configuration:
+Optionally, you can reference a list of entities, a delta, choose to restore the states or set a random offset if you want to override the presence simulation switch configuration:
 ```
+switch_id: switch.presence_simulation
 entity_id:
   - group.outside_lights
   - light.living_room